rngchan/sun-moon-rng/README.md

 ## Configuring the RNG script

 Now that you have your current seed, it's time to configure the script.
 It's not a complicated process at all, just make a file named `config.txt` with the set of parameters that you want your eggs to have.
 A sample, `config_sample.txt` is provided, along with a description of each field, which can be found in the file `config_explanation.txt`.
+If you want to check out what the results for the sample config are, look at file `results_sample.txt`.

 The config file has 5 parts to it, detailed below: